kitsunehivern/OI-Resolver/README.md

 # OI Standings Resolver

 The OI Standings Resolver is a tool designed to simulate the frozen period of an OI-style contest, revealing the final submissions' results in an interesting way before displaying the final standings.
-The concept and design is inspired by the [ICPC Resolver](https://tools.icpc.global/resolver/) and [neoSaris](https://github.com/huronOS/neoSaris).
+The concept and design are inspired by the [official ICPC Resolver](https://tools.icpc.global/resolver/) and [neoSaris - ICPC Standings Resolver](https://github.com/huronOS/neoSaris).

 ![demo](/img/demo.png)

 Unlike ICPC-style contests, OI-style contests use partial scoring, where each problem may have multiple subtasks, and contestants receive a score based on the number of test cases or subtasks they solve.
 Then, the contestants are ranked by their total score in descending order.
 If there is a tie, contestants are ranked by the total time in ascending order.
 The total time is the sum of time consumed for each problem.
-And the time consumed for a problem is the time elapsed from the start of the contest until the first highest positive score submission plus a penalty (usually 0 or 20 minutes) for each submission before that.
+The time consumed for a problem is the time elapsed from the start of the contest until the first highest positive score submission plus a penalty (usually 0 or 20 minutes) for each submission before that.

 ## Usage

 ### Open the tool

-You can access the tool at [kitsunehivern.github.io/OI-Resolver](https://kitsunehivern.github.io/OI-Resolver/).
+You can access the tool at [oi-resolver.netlify.app](https://oi-resolver.netlify.app) or [kitsunehivern.github.io/OI-Resolver](https://kitsunehivern.github.io/OI-Resolver).
 You can either use it online or clone the repository and open the `index.html` file in your browser.

 ### Prepare the data